josh-hogle/gh-actions/README.md

 If a release exists with the same release tag, it is updated, otherwise a new release is created.
 The default release tag is computed by examining the `GITHUB_REF` variable and using anything after the final `/` in the name.
 For example, if `GITHUB_REF` is `releases/0.5.0` then the default release tag will be `0.5.0`.

 An option with this action is to include notes from the CHANGELOG automatically in the release notes.
-The CHANGELOG must be formatted so that each release is marked by a line starting with `## release-tag` (where `release-tag` is the actual value of the release tag).
+The CHANGELOG must be formatted so that each release is marked by a line starting with `## release-tag (dd MMM yyyy)` (where `release-tag` is the actual value of the release tag and `dd MMM yyyy` corresponds to the release date, for example, `02 Mar 2021`).
 Any lines that follow are considered to be part of that release's notes up to the next line that marks a new release.
+Please note that `release-tag` may be preceded in the `CHANGELOG.md` file with a `v` if desired, however, the actual release tag must be a valid [semantic version](https://semver.org).
 This repository's `CHANGELOG.md` file is an example of how this action expects the file to be formatted.

 ### Attaching Assets to the Release